Getting cabin fever already?

-There’s no denying sitting in the house all day isn’t particularly fun, but, the important part is it’s keeping us safe as the virus reaches its peak.
-As cabin fever sets in, its time to restructure our routines and finally implement a little bit of normality to our new ways of life.
-Here are Secret Manchester’s top tips to embracing life at home.
+There’s no denying sitting in the house all day isn’t particularly fun, but the important part is it’s keeping us safe as the virus reaches another peak.
+And as cabin fever sets in, its time to restructure our routines and finally implement a little bit of normality to our new ways of life.
+Here are Secret Manchester’s top tips to embracing life at home… Again.

 1. Keep your usual alarm set